Below is a list of areas that will help you understand our API system and how it works. Read each section carefully to help you get started quickly!

 Upon receiving an error, you can do one of two things.
 Display the message we send in the response under “DisplayMessage”, or, like our own Mobile Application Development team does, map your own error messsage to the error code we send you.
 The error codes will not change without advanced notice, neither will the meaning behind them.
 However, it’s possible that we change the Display Message as we progress in development.
 Since display’s between mobile phones and desktop are much different, it’s difficult to get a message that suits the purpose of each application, therefore, we suggest mapping your own error messages as you see fit.

-The Session and User tokens you recieve will be good for 5 minutes during the authentication process.
+The Session and User tokens you receive will be good for 5 minutes during the authentication process.
 These tokens will be used in every API call that requires Authentication.
 You can read more on the Session and User Tokens in our How our APIs work section.

 If you receive a Next Step Code, then you move on to that codes API endpoint.
 These are detailed in the Next Step Code page, but as an example, if you receive a Next Step Code of ANCQ, then the next screen you should display to the member, is where they need to answer their security question.
 In that case, it’s a two step process, one to get the question, and one to display it to the member.

-From there, follow the Next Step Codes until you recieve a GOOD Code.
-Once you recieve a Next Step of GOOD, then the member is fully authenticated, and the Session and User tokens are upgrade to full tokens and are valid for 15 minutes.
+From there, follow the Next Step Codes until you receive a GOOD Code.
+Once you receive a Next Step of GOOD, then the member is fully authenticated, and the Session and User tokens are upgrade to full tokens and are valid for 15 minutes.
 Any further API call you make will reset the timeout timer back to 15 minutes, however, if you wish to extend that at any time, you may call the Refresh Tokens endpoint.

 After the member is fully authenticated, you can call any API endpoint you have access to.